-i. provide essential day to day services for local communities

-This policy sets out a hierarchy of centres where investment in retail and other development of an appropriate scale and nature will be promoted, and existing provision enhanced to facilitate sustainable development.
+- i. provide essential day to day services for local communities - 30.7 This policy sets out a hierarchy of centres where investment in retail and other development of an appropriate scale and nature will be promoted, and existing provision enhanced to facilitate sustainable development.

-The hierarchy of centres directs proposals for Town Centre uses to the most appropriate centre reflecting the need to maintain the centre's role and function.
-The vitality and viability of these centres will be maintained and where appropriate enhanced.

-The delivery of 30,000 sq m of comparison retail floorspace is evidenced by a proportionate evidence base in the Council's Retail Needs Assessments.
-The site specific allocations for retail will need to be evidenced in the future with more specific quantative retail data because retail evidence can only ever provide a snapshot in time before the adoption of this Local Plan and can become out of date quickly.

-The Council has identified specific roles for each of the centres and will use planning policies to maintain and, where necessary and appropriate having regard to national guidance, improve the shopping function and environment of these centres.
-Whilst in many instances this will serve to maintain their position within the retail hierarchy, it is recognised that the role, function and relative importance of centres may change over time in pursuit of this Objective.

-For the purposes of this policy, major retail developments are those where the comparison retail element exceeds 10,000 sq m gross floorspace.
+- 30.8 The hierarchy of centres directs proposals for Town Centre uses to the most appropriate centre reflecting the need to maintain the centre's role and function.
+The vitality and viability of these centres will be maintained and where appropriate enhanced. - 30.9 The delivery of 30,000 sq m of comparison retail floorspace is evidenced by a proportionate evidence base in the Council's Retail Needs Assessments.
+The site specific allocations for retail will need to be evidenced in the future with more specific quantative retail data because retail evidence can only ever provide a snapshot in time before the adoption of this Local Plan and can become out of date quickly. - 30.10 The Council has identified specific roles for each of the centres and will use planning policies to maintain and, where necessary and appropriate having regard to national guidance, improve the shopping function and environment of these centres.
+Whilst in many instances this will serve to maintain their position within the retail hierarchy, it is recognised that the role, function and relative importance of centres may change over time in pursuit of this Objective-, District Centres are the equivalent to the definition of 'Local Centres' in the NPPF by virtue of the types of facilities they provide. - 30.11 For the purposes of this policy, major retail developments are those where the comparison retail element exceeds 10,000 sq m gross floorspace.
 Large scale office developments are considered to be those greater than 5,000 sq m gross floorspace and large scale leisure developments are those greater than 10,000 sq m gross floorspace.
 The retail hierarchy will also apply to any newly constructed District Centre's built within this Plan period.